AlessioGrespi/LLM-Python-Boilerplate/config/README.md

 ## License

-This project is part of the Ultimate AI Personal Assistant project.
+This project is part of the LLM Python Boilerplate project.